Messere/listal-bot/readme.md

 npm run compile
 ```

-After that, main executable javascript is `dist/index.js`.
+After that, the main executable javascript is `dist/index.js`.

 To check if your code is clean and conforming to standards, run